 “Give me a few minutes, I’m not ready yet.”

 “Mae, we sleep together three times a week.
 I know what you look like without makeup.”

-The lock clicked and the door opened, Mae hiding behind it so as not to let the world see them before they were ready.
+The lock clicked and the door opened, with Mae hiding behind it so as not to let the world see them before they were ready.
 Jen slipped around the door and gave Mae an awkward hug while holding the folder and package.
 Mae returned the embrace, cradling Jen’s head into their neck, whispering seductively in her ear: